If you’re looking for the best studio monitor controller for your home studio, there are a few safe and recommended options to choose from.

 Which studio monitor controller is right for you?

-If you use MIDI, then the Senal PMC-II is the right choice for you.
-If you’re looking to use a lot of monitor cables with ¼” jacks, then the Mackie Big Knob offers a few more interesting features that the Little Bear doesn’t.
+If you only need a pair of XLR connectors for in/out, then the Senal PMC-II is the right choice for you.
+If you’re looking to use a lot of monitor cables with ¼” jacks, then the Mackie Big Knob offers a few more options.

 Choosing a professional quality studio monitor controller

 For a higher quality, more professional interface with far more features, check out the SPL Crimson High Performance Studio Monitor Controller.
 You get all the audio outlets you need, including USB ports.
 Although it’s on the more expensive side, you get what you pay for in the build.